MackazElo/W11-Full-Screen-Start/README.md

 Full screen start menu in Windows 11 based on LegacyFluent theme for Windhawk Start Menu Styler

 Knwon issues:
-- No scaling on resolution higher than FHD
+- No auto scaling, just separate files for FHD and 4K
 - No scrolling when more tiles than 55
 - Folders fixed ratio for 8 tiles